 Notes: Each row corresponds to a different linear regression with the dependent variable listed on the left for students enrolled in Grade 12 (science track) in 2015/16.
 Columns 1 and 2 show the average value for students whose high school was visited by a role model with a professional or a research background, respectively.
 Column 3 reports the coefficient from the regression of each variable on an indicator that takes the value one if the school was visited by a professional and zero if the school was visited by a researcher, with the p-value reported in column 4.
 Standard errors are adjusted for clustering at the class level.
 Undergraduate majors are predicted for each student using the coefficients from a linear regression of the corresponding binary variable (e.g., enrollment in a STEM major) on all the school and student characteristics listed in the table.
-This model is fitted on the sample of students in the control group. a The Baccalaur'eat pass rate is computed for students who were enrolled in Grade 12 in 2014/15, i.e., in the year before the intervention, and who took the exams in the general or technological tracks. b The share of students enrolled in a STEM undergraduate major in higher education is computed for students who were enrolled in Grade 12 (science track) in 2014/15.
+This model is fitted on the sample of students in the control group. a The Baccalauréat pass rate is computed for students who were enrolled in Grade 12 in 2014/15, i.e., in the year before the intervention, and who took the exams in the general or technological tracks. b The share of students track) in 2014/15.

-H Effects of Role Model Interventions: Additional Results
+F Effects of Role Model Interventions: Additional Results

-H.1 Student Perceptions
+F.1 Student Perceptions